Technical Ceramics

 Flat glass tempering kiln rollers

-Fused silica rollers
+Fused silica rollers used to produce tempered flat glass

 Physical vapour transport (PVT) / distribution tubes and manifolds

-Plasma Corona Tubes
+Plasma Corona Tubes for treatment of surfaces

 Thermocouple protection tubes